openearth/aeolis-python/docs/user/model_description.rst

 Inundation wets the bed, increasing the surface moisture (``moist``).
 Once the beach is exposed, infiltration and evaporation gradually dry the surface.
 This moisture tracking is activated via ``process_moist``.
 A more advanced description of intertidal groundwater fluctuations by :cite:t:`Hallin2023` can also be enabled through ``process_groundwater``.
 For more information on these computations, see the :ref:`surface moisture section <surface-moisture>`.

 Furthermore, wave impacts can mix multiple sediment fractions across several bed layers down to the depth of disturbance.
 This mixing process is enabled via ``process_mixtoplayer``.
-For more details on how waves rework the bed, see the :ref:`sediment mixing section <sediment-mixing>`.
+For more details on how waves rework the bed, see the :ref:`hydraulic sediment mixing section <hydraulic-sediment-mixing>`.

 Morphological Change
 ^^^^^^^^^^^^^^^^^^^^
 Detailed section: :ref:`morphological-change`

-Gradients in aeolian sediment transport result in net erosion or deposition, causing the bed level $z$ (``zb``) to change over time.
+Gradients in aeolian sediment transport result in net erosion or deposition, causing the bed level :math:`z_B$` (``zb``) to change over time; :math:`\Delta z_B$` (``dzb``).
 This morphological updating is enabled by ``process_bedupdate``:

 .. math::
    :label: bedupdate_overview

    \frac{\partial z}{\partial t} = - \frac{1}{\rho_{\mathrm{sed}}(1 - p)} (E - D)

-This change is driven directly by the net entrainment $(E - D)$ computed in the advection equation, scaled by the sediment density :math:`\rho_{\mathrm{sed}}` and the sediment porosity :math:`p`.
+This change is driven directly by the net entrainment :math:`(E - D)` computed in the advection equation, scaled by the sediment density :math:`\rho_{\mathrm{sed}}` and the sediment porosity :math:`p`.
 Together, the density and porosity represent the bulk density of the bed.
 For more detailed mechanics on this mass balance, see the :ref:`morphological change section <morphological-change>`.

 To redistribute sediment when the local slope becomes too steep, avalanching can be enabled through ``process_avalanche``.
 This routine triggers when the bed slope exceeds the static angle of repose (``theta_stat``) and relaxes the slope back to the dynamic angle of repose (``theta_dyn``).

-Additionally, submerged cells are subject to distinct bed level assumptions and marine erosion.
-This boundary behavior is managed by configurations like ``process_wet_bed_reset``.

 .. _fig-aeolis-overview: